-The Division of Student Affairs coordinates all functions of student life at Suffolk University, including orientation, housing, judicial processes, and commencement.
+The Division of Student Affairs coordinates all functions of student life at Suffolk University, including student involvement in campus organizations, athletics, orientation, residence life, conduct processes, and commencement.
 Think of us as your conduit to access university resources and aid.
 We strive to:

 - Provide leadership and support for university-wide student affairs programs